advazqu/Azure-devops-with-containers/README.md

 # Azure-devops-with-containers-
 Workshop - Azure DevOps with Containers

+by advazqu@microsoft.com